Angelina Eichhorst: European Commission

 She worked to initiate EU global policies on human and social development, corporate social responsibility, global public goods, sexual and reproductive health and rights.
 During part of this period she was the alternative board member for the EU at The Global Fund to Fight AIDS, Tuberculosis and Malaria assisting Dr. Lieve Fransen who was the EU member of the GFATM founding Board and later the co-chair of the Board.
 Substantial work was done with DG Trade on access to medicines.

 In 2004 Eichhorst moved to Amman as Head of Development and Regional Cooperation at the EU Delegation to Jordan also covering EU interventions in Yemen.

 In 2008 she was promoted to head the Political and Economic Affairs, Press, Information and Culture department at the EU Delegation in Damascus, Syria where she worked and lived until she took up her position as European Union ambassador in Beirut, Lebanon.

 Pre-EU institutions

 Before joining the EU institutions, between 1989 and 1996, Eichhorst worked for the United Nations Secretariat in New York in the Office for Research and Collection of Information directly attached to Secretary-General of the United Nations Javier Pérez de Cuéllar, and served as Political Affairs Officer to the Forces Commander of UNOSOM I, the first United Nations Operation in Somalia.

-She held advisory and management positions in Cairo, Egypt (at the Netherlands Flemish Institute; Shell Marketing Egypt; Save the Children; North South Consultants Exchange).
+She held advisory and management positions in Cairo, Egypt (at the Netherlands Flemish Institute, Shell Marketing Egypt, Save the ChildrenNorth South Consultants Exchange).

 Ambassador Eichhorst holds two MA degrees: languages and cultures of the Middle East, Catholic University in Nijmegen, with her thesis on Egyptian women writers; and international relations, Université libre de Bruxelles, describing the challenges of NATO's Mediterranean Dialogue.

 She has special degrees in international law, human rights and the law of international organisations.